 Placement test results are generally available following the completion of the test.
 Testing is ongoing.
 Students should test soon enough to take advantage of early registration options.
 The Testing/Preparatory Studies Policy provides further details regarding placement assessment requirements, exemptions, and course placements (Placement Testing).

 All students will be offered assistance in planning a program of learning in accordance with their academic background, skills, and goals.
 Students must meet with an advisor to review placement test results.
 Results are not generally available by phone or e-mail.
-Students are strongly advised to begin any required developmental course sequences immediately.
 Non-degree seeking students must meet with an advisor on or before completion of 12 credits to determine if they will be required to take placement exams.